What To Do in Christmas in Buenos Aires Argentina

 They are cake loafs.
 The ones with dried fruits are like the western fruit cakes, but they could be of lemon flavor, plain vanilla, marble or so on, depending on personal tastes.

 This is the sparkling alcoholic apple cider.
-Some come in non-alcoholic version, suitable for children.
+Some come in non-alcoholic versions, suitable for children.
 Keep it well-chilled and it’s the drink to keep you ‘bubbly’ in holiday mood towards champagne at midnight.

-For the fancier versions, you can also find wine, cheese, olives, olive oil, dried fruits, gourmet chocolates and other types of sweets and candies.
-If you are lucky to be invited to join a Argentine Christmas gathering, bring one of these baskets (or put one together yourself, you can find all these in the supermarket easily), you will surely impress them!
+For the fancier versions, you can also find wine, cheese, olives, olive oil, dried fruits, gourmet chocolates, and other types of sweets and candies.
+If you are lucky to be invited to join an Argentine Christmas gathering, bring one of these baskets (or put one together yourself, you can find all these in the supermarket easily), you will surely impress them!

 More Argentine Christmas Traditions:

 The Christmas Tree

 In public spaces like plazas, stores, and shopping centers you’ll see decorations going up in November – this is so they can go on sale before everyone decorates theirs at home on December 8.
 December 8 is the day when everyone always puts up their decorations and trees, because it’s the Feast of the Immaculate Conception (Inmaculada Concepción de Maria).
 Even for people who aren’t necessarily practicing Christians, this day signals the start of the Christmas season here in Argentina.
 All of the decorations and trees then stay up until January 6, the day of Epiphany (el Día de los Reyes Magos), which is the day after the 12 days of Christmas has ended.